 Performance wise, rival 600 was exceptional.
 I played a number of games with it, and while it didn’t stand out in any of those games, its performance was rather consistent across all of them.

-If price wasn't an issue, it would've been our best gaming mouse.
-Still, it is the best all-purpose gaming mouse for 2019.
+If the price wasn’t an issue, it would’ve been our best gaming mouse.
+Still, it is the best all-purpose gaming mouse for 2020.

 “Gamers who play a variety of genres and esports aficionados who want something sleek and portable can pick up the SteelSeries Rival 600 without reservation.
 If you don’t need tunable weights, however, you could go for something cheaper.”

 Sensei 310 is the latest addition in the Sensei series of gaming mice.
 Since this series is one of the most popular in the gaming market, I was eagerly waiting to see what Sensei 310 has to offer.

 In terms of design, this one resembles pretty much to the Rival 310 mouse.
 Both of them share the same sensor, same build material, and even have (almost) same weight.

 The only difference in is the shapes of these mice.
 While rival 300 is solely for right-handed users, Sensei 310 is an ambidextrous mouse which means both right and left-handed people can use it without any issue.

 Unlike many other mice, it has a low profile which makes it really comfortable, even for day-to-day office usage.
 Despite costing more than 50 bucks, it doesn’t have any premium looks because of its matte plastic body.